Alphabetic Table of Runs

 rafts and kayaks 800 - 1600 cfs, possibly 4000 flow approximates schedule dam release

-Fordyce Creek above Spaulding Reservoir Fordyce Reservoir to Eagle Lakes and Spaulding Reservoir class V with several portages, harder as flows increase 7 or 12 miles,
+Fordyce Creek above Spaulding reservoir Fordyce Reservoir to Eagle Lakes and Spaulding Reservoir class V with several portages, harder as flows increase 7 or 12 miles,

 1 or 2 days